 So now he is depressed.

-All of the sudden a man comes on YouTube when he was sitting on the toilet watching fail compilation on his phone, and tells him that in his garage he just bought a new Lambo, but he likes those books that for some reason he stores in his garage more cause he got a hard on for reading.
+All of the sudden a man comes on YouTube when he was sitting on the toilet watching fail compilation on his phone, and tells him that in his garage he just bought a new Lambo, but he likes those books (that for some reason he decided to store in his garage) more cause he got a hard-on for reading.

 So he started following him on social media and invested in some of his very vague and expensive “secrets” that turned out to be some rebadge info from the books like “the secret.”